tixton/api-docs/README.md

 ## Search

-The Search API is optimized to help you find the specific item you're looking for.
-It is similar to performing a search on Google.
-It's designed to help you find the hotel room based on the search criteria.
-The search result is paginated, and you can navigate through using ```meta.pagination```.
+The Search API is similar to performing a search on Google.
+It is optimized and designed to help find the hotel room based on the search criteria.
+The search result is paginated, and the paging information is described in ```meta.pagination```.

 Tixton Search API provides up to 1,000 results for each search.